Helsinki rejects Guggenheim museum proposal

-HELSINKI Helsinki rejected a proposal to build a 140 million euro ($185 million) Guggenheim museum on the Finnish capital's waterfront, a notice on the city's website said on Wednesday.
+HELSINKI Helsinki rejected a proposal to build a 140 million euro (113.7 million pounds) Guggenheim museum on the Finnish capital's waterfront, a notice on the city's website said on Wednesday.

 The Helsinki City Board, a vetting committee of 15 municipal politicians selected to consider proposals for the Helsinki City council, voted eight to seven against putting the Guggenheim project forward for the council's consideration.